dinhanhthi/dinhanhthi.com/_posts/skills/2020-03-13-linux-tips.md

 1. For the activation, you have `libmwservices.so` and `license_standalone.lic`
 1. First, you need to extract 2 dvd iso files to a common folder named `install_matlab` in `/home/thi/`
 1. Create a new folder to install matlab called `matlabR` in `/home/thi/`
-1. Extract all files in 2 iso files to folder `install_matlab` like the instruction 38
+1. Extract all files in 2 iso files to folder `install_matlab` like the other tut (search for "mount").
 1. Run below command line
     ~~~ bash
 sudo /home/thi/matlab_install/install -agreeToLicense yes -mode silent -destinationFolder /home/thi/matlabR -fileInstallationKey xxxxx-xxxxx-xxxxx  -outputFile /home/matlab_install.log